 Marans are fast growing and extremely hardy chickens that will thrive in almost all climates.
 They are generally docile, quiet, and pretty active with a good defense for diseases.
 Some do go broody and make great mothers.

 Champion egg layer status: They average about 200 eggs per year.
-The darkness of their egg depends on the individual chicken – some will lay a deep chocolate colored egg, and some will lay a lighter brown egg.
-Generally, after your hens lay their first dozen eggs, you’ll know how dark her eggs will be.
+The darkness of their shells depends on the individual chicken – some will lay a deep chocolate colored one, and some will lay a lighter brown egg.
+Generally, after your hens lay their first dozen, you’ll know how dark her shell color will be.

 This breed is a heritage chicken breed developed in – you guessed it – New Hampshire.
 They’re a medium-sized bird, derived from Rhode Island Red chickens, so they’re roughly the same size as that breed.
 With a friendly disposition, they make great pets for families.

-Champion egg layer status: They are a good egg layer that can produce 200 large brown tinted eggs per year (about 3 eggs each week.)
+Champion egg layer status: They are a good layer that can produce 200 large brown tinted eggs per year (about 3 each week.)

 One of the best breeds to hatch chicks!
 Developed in Britain, orpingtons are great mothers with a superb maternal nature.
 They’re also great for children and families because they’re good-natured and love attention.
 The roosters make great flock guardians, but are still friendly towards people.